BRAIN-Lab-AI/Robustness-to-Prompt-Variations-in-VLMs-Evaluating-Noisy-Prompts-with-Ensembling-Strategies/README.md

 ## Problem Statement
 <p align="justify">
- Studies show that VLMs such as CLIP achieve high accuracy with carefully engineered prompts; however, they are highly sensitive to the way people craft the prompt (wording + structure).
-Which means accuracy can change a lot based on how the text input is phrased [3].
-For example, “a photo of a cat” and “an image of the cat” both have the same meaning however, these variations can result in significant performance differences.
-Also, adding articles, using synonyms, adding context like “in the wild”, “at night”, or changing word order.
-All of these can be treated differently by these models.
+Studies show that VLMs such as CLIP can achieve high accuracy when prompts are carefully crafted.
+However, these models are highly sensitive to how the prompt is written—both its wording and structure.
+This means that accuracy can change significantly based on small variations in the text input [3].

-This limits their usability in noisy, multilingual, or user-generated contexts, which are common real-world situations where user prompts often include noise, typos, or informal expressions.
+For example, the prompts “a photo of a cat” and “an image of the cat” have the same meaning, yet the model may treat them very differently.
+Even minor changes—such as adding an article, using synonyms, inserting context (e.g., “in the wild”, “at night”), or altering word order—can lead to noticeable differences in predictions.

+Because of this sensitivity, the practical usability of VLMs becomes limited in real-world settings, where user prompts often contain typos, informal phrasing, inconsistent casing, emojis, or multilingual expressions.
+Such noisy or imperfect inputs can cause substantial performance degradation, raising concerns about the robustness and reliability of these models under noisy prompts.
 </p>